liodali/TMDBMovieApp/README.md

     * <srong>Package movie_repository</string> : holds all concrete implementations of our repositories,UseCases and other data sources like  network,local Storage
     * <srong>package Data module </string>  : contain all interfaces of repositories  and  classes

 > I used dio for http calls

 > I used riverpod/FlutterHook for reactive UI

+## testing

+> you can see our testing folder in packages or our main test folder,integration_test to see the part that we tested

+> you will receive apk,ipa for testing purpose in android device or simulator